 After the monumental, unpredictable shitshow that was 2020, you would have thought predicting travel trends in 2021 was a fool’s errand?

-Despite corona cases hitting 2.33M, breezy emails from travel PRs assure me that ‘road trips’ and ‘wellness travel’ will be big in 2021.
+Despite corona cases hitting 2.33M in 2020, breezy emails from travel PRs assure me that ‘road trips’ and ‘wellness travel’ will be big in 2021.

 And here’s me thinking it would be more about frenzied eBay bidding for Tesco delivery slots and less about booking the Maldives?